gkim14/CS471_LawlorsLabyrinth/README.md

    You will see something like:

-   *"Lawlor's Labyrinth.app" was blocked from use because it is not from an identified developer.
+   *"Lawlor's Labyrinth.app" was blocked to protect your Mac.
 [Open Anyway]*

 4. Click **"Open Anyway."**
-5. When the warning appears again, choose **"Open."**
+5. When the warning appears again, choose **"Open Anyway."**

 **To fix (Windows):**
 1. **Double-click** the game's `.exe`.